 Bootle has two platforms and a level crossing and is one mile from its village but spawned another small village called Bootle Station.
 It is close to a small beach and to Eskmeals Ministry of Defence range where you may hear firing.
 Inland are views over the fells notably Black Combe.

 This is another station at a level crossing with a road down to a quiet beach and an easy walk to Black Combe.

-Millom has passenger information screens, a café and toilets and a privately-run ticket office linked to the Millom Discovery Centre which gives a good overview of the history of the town, its most famous son the poet Norman Nicholson and its industrial heritage.
+Millom has passenger information screens, a café and toilets and a privately-run ticket office linked to the Millom Discovery Centre which gives a good overview of the history of the town, its most famous son the poet Norman Nicholson and its industrial heritage including the new rail room.
 It is a short walk to the Hodbarrow nature reserve and a walk or bus ride to Haverigg for the beach (and Cumbria’s only prison).
 Millom is a quiet town with a charm of its own.
 There is a walk from this station.

 Millom information screen

 Green Road is also situated at a level crossing.
 Beware stations called ‘Road’ – it usually means a long walk to the village concerned, in this case The Green (not to be confused with the station of that name on the Ratty at Eskdale Green).
 It lives up to its name with well-tended gardens.